 MEAP + pBook (eBook included) - If you are traditional and like paper, choose the MEAP + pBook combo product, which includes electronic manuscript drafts and the final eBook when completed as above, plus a copy of the printed book, shipped to you as soon as it is printed.

 We always regret canceling a MEAP, but unfortunately not all books make it to publication.
 In the event that we must cancel a MEAP, we offer all customers an exchange or refund.
 Customers that select the exchange option also get a bonus eBook.

 Because MEAPs are books-in-progress, sometimes the manuscripts can be quite rough, or progress can be slow.
-We hope that you can remain patient while the book is shaped and polished, but if you are dissatisfied with a MEAP you have purchased, you may request a one-time exchange, or a refund, any time until the final chapter has been released.
+We hope that you can remain patient while the book is shaped and polished, but if you are dissatisfied with a MEAP you have purchased, you may request a one-time exchange, or a refund, within 30 days of purchase.

 Yes.
 Manning began producing mobile versions of MEAPs in late 2012.
 We did not retroactively convert existing files, but did begin releasing ePub and Kindle versions along with the standard PDFs of all new MEAP releases going forward.
 There may still be a few MEAPs that don't have mobile versions, if the project has been delayed for a while.